Creating a Realistic Rebel Resistance in Your Story | PART 1 Authority and Leadership

 - They also need help, outside resources provided to them.
 They can work on their own and slowly achieve their goal, but ultimately if they want to be effective, they need help from outside sources.

-- They also need the doers, the blood and guts people who do the field work and take all the risks.
-These are always the glorified ones while the leaders in the offices are often looked down upon.
+- They also need the blood and guts people who do the field work and take all the risks.
+These are always the glorified heroes while the leaders in the offices are often looked down upon.
 Don't be sidetracked by this.
 They both need each other to get their work done and save the world.

 Your resistance may be different.
 It may be small, it may not have the luxury of outside leadership and resources, with only one or two leaders, and that's ok.
 What you need to make sure is that your small resistance is NOT functioning as a large resistance.
 Doing this will only make it unrealistic and harder for your reader to believe.